 When critical eyewitnesses to alleged crimes refuse to testify at defendants’ trials (or fail to show up for the trial altogether), the Commonwealth can sometimes still prosecute the defendant.
 One weapon prosecutors use to obtain convictions is excited utterances.
 Ordinarily, an out-of-court statement is not admissible in court because it constitutes hearsay.
 An excited utterance is an exception to the hearsay rule.
 If a witness (declarant) is under the influence of an exciting event and makes statements about the exciting event shortly after it happens, the statements qualify as excited utterances and are not subject to the rule prohibiting hearsay.
 Excited utterances are found most often in domestic violence cases – the alleged victim calls 911 to report she is the victim of an assault and makes statements to the dispatcher and the responding police officers, often while visibly upset and crying.

 The reason hearsay statements are usually excluded at trial is because there is no way to test the reliability of the statements by cross-examining the declarant.
-With excited utterances, because the declarant theoretically did not have time to fabricate the statement, it is deemed to be inherently reliable.
+With an excited utterance, because the declarant theoretically did not have time to fabricate the statement, it is deemed to be inherently reliable.
 Until recently, the only question for trial judges was whether the statement qualified as an excited utterance.
 If so, it was admissible.
 However, in 2004, the United States Supreme Court created chaos in excited utterance jurisprudence by ruling that “testimonial” hearsay – including excited utterances – is inadmissible against criminal defendants unless defendants have previously been given an opportunity to cross-examine the declarant (for example, at a pretrial hearing).
 The problem with the Supreme Court’s decision is it did not clearly define “testimonial” hearsay.

 Are excited utterances “testimonial?”
 As with most legal questions, the answer is, “it depends.”
-The Supreme Court said in a later case that statements are nontestimonial when they are made to enable police assistance to address an ongoing emergency.
+The Supreme Court said in a later case that statements are nontestimonial when they are made to enable police officers to address an ongoing emergency.
 Statements are testimonial when the emergency has passed and the declarant is attempting to assist a police investigation.

 The Massachusetts Supreme Judicial Court has addressed the admissibility of excited utterances in criminal cases several times since 2004.
 The SJC has concluded there are two types of testimonial statements: testimonial per se and testimonial in fact.